storesafe/cordova-sqlcipher-adapter/README.md

 # Cordova/PhoneGap SQLCipher adapter plugin - maintenance only

-Native interface to **SQLCipher version 4** in a Cordova/PhoneGap plugin for Android, iOS, and macOS (Windows platform is disabled, not supported by this plugin version) with API similar to HTML5/[Web SQL API](http://www.w3.org/TR/webdatabase/).
+_Native interface to **SQLCipher version 4** in a Cordova/PhoneGap plugin for Android, iOS, and macOS (Windows platform is disabled, not supported by this plugin version) with API similar to HTML5/[Web SQL API](http://www.w3.org/TR/webdatabase/)._

 Plugin version `0.2.x` (with known security issues) is required for SQLCipher 3 support.
-FUTURE TODO: support migration between SQLCipher 3 and SQLCipher 4 ([brodybits/cordova-sqlcipher-adapter#83](https://github.com/brodybits/cordova-sqlcipher-adapter/issues/83)).
-Note that this project is currently not under active development ([brodybits/cordova-sqlcipher-adapter#81](https://github.com/brodybits/cordova-sqlcipher-adapter/issues/81)).
+For future consideration: support migration between SQLCipher 3 and SQLCipher 4 ([brodybits/cordova-sqlcipher-adapter#83](https://github.com/brodybits/cordova-sqlcipher-adapter/issues/83)).
+Note that this project is currently not under active development, see [brodybits/cordova-sqlcipher-adapter#81](https://github.com/brodybits/cordova-sqlcipher-adapter/issues/81).

-License terms for Android and DISABLED (unsupported) Windows platform versions: MIT or Apache 2.0

-License terms for iOS/macOS platform version: MIT only
+**LICENSE:** MIT, with Apache 2.0 option for Android and _disabled_ Windows platforms (see [LICENSE.md](./LICENSE.md) for details, including third-party components used by this plugin)

 **NOTICE:** Extra-old `armeabi` CPU for Android pre-5.0 is no longer supported by this plugin version.

-## About this plugin version branch

-TBD
+## IMPORTANT WARNING NOTICES

+- Without the database password there is no proven way to recover the data.
+- __Multiple SQLite corruption problem__ - see section below & [`xpbrew/cordova-sqlite-storage#626`](https://github.com/xpbrew/cordova-sqlite-storage/issues/626)
+- __IMPORTANT EXPORT REQUIREMENTS__ _described at: <https://discuss.zetetic.net/t/export-requirements-for-applications-using-sqlcipher/47>_
+- __Breaking changes coming soon__ - see [`xpbrew/cordova-sqlite-storage#922`](https://github.com/xpbrew/cordova-sqlite-storage/issues/922)

 <!-- END About this plugin version branch -->